Modern and Medieval Languages

 Your academic potential, suitability, and keenness for the course are more important than the combination of subjects you're studying for AS and A-Level.

-Applicants who are shortlisted for interview will need to sit a written assessment lasting one hour when you come up for interview.
+Applicants who are shortlisted for interview will need to sit a written assessment lasting one hour around the time of your interview.
 This will involve writing in one of the languages you wish to study and also a response in English.
 The test will be assessed as part of your application, but won't be discussed in your interview.

 Cambridge Colleges use a common format for this written test, you can see specimen tests and marking criteria.